Data Augmentation on Graphs: A Technical Survey: Evaluation Metrics and Design Guidelines

 \subsection{Specific Metrics and Design Guidelines}

-Besides the common metrics above, several special metrics and guidelines have been proposed to evaluate the performance of \gda~ or guide the design of \gda.
+In addition to the aforementioned common metric, several special metrics and guidelines have also been proposed for \gda.
 Here we present the detailed definitions and descriptions of them.

-\subsubsection{Change Ratio}
+\subsubsection{\textbf{Change Ratio}}

-This metric is mainly used to measure the degree of modification of graph structure and features during manipulation-based augmentation (as mentioned in Sec.~\ref{sec: taxonomy-mechanism}).
-Formally, we have the following generalized definition of change ratio: \begin{definition} \textbf{Change Ratio}. \emph{Given a graph $G=(\mathcal{V}, \mathcal{E}, \boldsymbol{X})$ and its augmentation $\hat{G}=(\hat{\mathcal{V}}, \hat{\mathcal{E}}, \hat{\boldsymbol{X}})$, the change ratio of $G$ to $\hat{G}$ is measured by the number of modified nodes (or edges, features) divided by the number of original nodes (or edges, features), \ie}
+The metric quantifies the degree of modifications to the graph structure or features resulting from augmentation techniques such as node dropping~\cite{MH-Aug-2021}, edge rewiring~\cite{MEvolve-tnse,MH-Aug-2021} and feature masking~\cite{GRACE-2020}.
+It can also be regarded as a probabilistic parameter or manipulation budget to guide the augmentation process.
+Formally, we have the general definition of change ratio: \begin{mydef}{~{Change Ratio}}{DEFexample} Given a graph $G=(\mathcal{V}, \mathcal{E}, \boldsymbol{X})$ and its augmentation $\hat{G}=(\hat{\mathcal{V}}, \hat{\mathcal{E}}, \hat{\boldsymbol{X}})$, change ratio quantifies the proportion of modifications made to the fundamental elements of the source graph, \ie

-\emph{where $F$ is the dimension of feature vector, and $\Vert \cdot\Vert_0$ is the zero norm.} \end{definition} It describes the modification ratio of nodes, edges, or features before and after augmentations like node dropping~\cite{MH-Aug-2021}, edge rewiring~\cite{MEvolve-tnse,MH-Aug-2021} and feature masking~\cite{GRACE-2020}, and can also be regarded as a probability hyperparameter to guide augmentations.
-For example, in global uniform feature masking, the probability $p^\textit{m}_\textit{ij}$ of masking an attribute is equivalent to $M_{\Delta \boldsymbol{X}}$.